cp-algorithms/cp-algorithms/src/algebra/extended-euclid-algorithm.md

 Which means that we have found the required coefficients.

 You can even optimize the code more, and remove the variable $a_1$ and $b_1$ from the code, and just reuse $a$ and $b$.
-However if you do so, you loose the ability to argue about the invariants.
+However if you do so, you lose the ability to argue about the invariants.

 ## Practice Problems